richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

 * [**IoT Central**](Infrastructure_IoTCentral.md)

 ### Step 2: Create Device Template
-First, we will create a Device Template.
+In this step, we will create a Device Template.

 Complete the following steps: